HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 BOARDS & COMMISSIONS APPOINTMENTS

-Councilman De Gregorio moved to nominate both Costa Johnson and John Schuhmacher to the
+Councilman De Gregorio moved to nominate both Gosta Johnson and John Schlihmacher to the

-Planning and Zoning Con$ission; seconded by Councilwoman Pedersen.
++:der Planning and Zoning Commission; seconded by Councilwoman Pedersen.
 All in favor, motion

 Appeals; seconded by Councilman Wishart.
 All in favor, motion carried.